MirkoHernandez/denote-folgezettel/Readme.md

 All the commands use the current directory (`default-directory`) they are supposed to be used from a folgezettel note or a directory containing one.

+## Enabling the mode in a denote silo

 Enabling the mode in a zettelkasten silo.
 Just add the following variable in the `.dir-locals.el` file.